 Gilpin-Jackson holds a MA and PhD in human and organizational systems from Fielding Graduate University, Santa Barbara, well as an MBA and undergraduate degree from SFU Beedie School of Business.
 She is an associate faculty member at Beedie.

-At BCLC, she oversaw the development of comprehensive workforce and EDI strategies and designed processes to advance reconciliation at Fraser Health and Vancouver Coastal Health.
+At BCLC, she oversaw the development of comprehensive workforce and EDI strategies and designed processes to advance reconciliation.
 In partnership with the United Nations Development Programme, she introduced a transformational leadership program for the public service in South Africa to restore relationships between white South African settlers, Black South African Indigenous communities and African immigrants.

 The author of numerous books and journal articles, Gilpin-Jackson is a well-known presenter on global EDI, leadership and Black identity.
 In 2018, she received the Harry Jerome Professional Excellence Award in Canada.
 In 2021, she was named runner-up Woman of the Year: Equity and Inclusion Champion by BCBusiness magazine.